 C. The Director of Graduate Studies

 1. Appointment.
 The Chairperson, in consultation with the Advisory Committee, but at his/her discretion, appoints a Director of Graduate Studies.
 Such appointment is for one year and may be renewed.
-The course teaching load of the Director of Graduate Studies will be determined by the Chairperson.

 2. Responsibilities.
 The Director of Graduate Studies shall: